ridwanrahman/robot-toy/README.md

 2. Open the project in pycharm.
 Pycharm will create either a virtualenv/ anaconda env.
 3. run `pip install -r requirements.txt` to install the requirements.
-4. Open the `runner.py` file and run it.
+4. Open the `toy_robot/runner.py` file and run it.
+It has a main function and it loads user data from `resources/user_input.txt` and runs them.
 5. Some movement results should show up on the terminal.
+6. To run the tests, run: `python -m pytest -s tests`
+7. Coverage has been included, please see instructions below to run the coverage.

 ## Implementation
 A few sample data and output is provided below.